-In late January, Empire actor Jussie Smollett was beaten by two men who yelled racist and homophobic slurs at him, and put his head in a noose — an attack that was first investigated as a violent hate crime, but has since grown much more complicated.
-In less than a month, Chicago police have dropped their investigation into the two now-identified “persons of interest,” and Smollett has faced accusations of orchestrating the attack on himself, leading everyone from Cardi B to 2020 presidential candidates Kamala Harris and Cory Booker to weigh in on the the case.
+In late January, Empire actor Jussie Smollett was beaten by two men who yelled racist and homophobic slurs at him, and put his head in a noose — an attack that was first investigated as a violent hate crime, but quickly grew to be much more complicated.
+In less than a month, Chicago police dropped their investigation into the two now-identified “persons of interest,” and Smollett faced accusations of orchestrating the attack on himself, leading everyone from Cardi B to 2020 presidential candidates Kamala Harris and Cory Booker to weigh in on the the case.
 On February 20, Smollett was named a suspect in his own attack.
 But then, just over a month later, all charges were dropped against Smollett — an unexpected update that shocked many of those following the case.

-While details continue to emerge, below, here’s a full timeline of the Smollett case.
+Below, here’s a full timeline of the whole ordeal.

 January 22: Racist, homophobic letter arrives at Empire set